Degree Fields

 Field Overview - Preparation - Day In The Life - Earnings -

-Employment - Career Path Forecast - Professional Organizations -
+Employment - Career Path Forecast - Professional Organizations

 Career Path Forecast

-Employment of environmental science and protection technicians is expected to grow much faster than the average during the 2006-16 decade.
 These workers will be needed to help regulate waste products; to collect air, water, and soil samples for measuring levels of pollutants; to monitor compliance with environmental regulations; and to clean up contaminated sites.
-Over 80 percent of this growth is expected to be in professional, scientific, and technical services as environmental monitoring, management, and regulatory compliance increase.
+Most of this growth is expected to be in firms that assist other companies in environmental monitoring, management, and regulatory compliance.

 In addition to job openings created by growth, many openings should arise from the need to replace technicians who retire or leave the labor force for other reasons.
+Job opportunities are expected to be best for graduates of applied science technology programs who are well trained on equipment used in laboratories or production facilities.
+As the instrumentation and techniques used in industrial research, development, and production become increasingly more complex, employers will seek individuals with highly developed technical skills.

 Note: Some resources in this section are provided by the US Department of Labor, Bureau of Labor Statistics.